DanDiplo/MagicMaths/README.md

-# MagicMaths
+# Magic Maths Question Generator
 Generates random maths questions that can act as "sums" for the [Magic Maths](https://www.orchardtoys.com/buy/magic-maths-game_373.htm "Magic Maths game homepage") game by Orchard.
-This can extend the games life beyond the questions that come with it.
+This can extend the game's life beyond the physical card-based questions that come with it.

 Currently very much an experiment and work-in-progress (and also acts as a testing ground for Vue.js)